detkov/Own-Music-Recommendation-System/README.md

-# Own music recommendation system and singers' embeddings analyis
+# Own music recommendation system and singers' embeddings analysis
 > <b>The project was completed in September 2019.</b>

 I wanted to understand if it is possible to create a good music recommendation system, which would use only the statistics of song lyrics, without using NLP and the sound waves themselves.
 To do that, I decided to create a simple few layers neural network and find the data to train it.